The Reverend Alan R. Hesse

 Alan grew up in Iowa and Arizona, with most of his formative years spent in a small farming community in the northwest corner of Iowa.
 His parents were the owner/operators of Hesse Chevrolet, and he and his younger sister attended high school there.

 Alan graduated from Morningside College, a Methodist liberal-arts College, in Sioux City, Iowa (B.A. in Mass Communications and Business).
 From there he went on to graduate work in Communications at Pepperdine University, in Malibu, California.

 In 2005 he was hired as Rector of Epiphany Parish of Walpole.
-For the past ten years the parish has grown strong in reaching families with children and also an aging population.
+For ten years under his care, the parish grew strong in reaching families with children, children with special needs and also an aging population.

-He currently serves as Clerk and member of the Barbra C. Harris Camp and Conference Center, having served as a board member since 2008.
+He served for 10 years as a member of the Barbara C. Harris Camp and Conference Center, having served most recently as the Chair of the Board.
 He has also served the Diocese of Massachusetts on the Diocesan Council, Executive Council, and Bishop’s Search and Consecration Committee.
-Alan is also a trained anti-racism facilitator.

-Alan is married to Tim Orwig, who is a lecturer at Boston College and Northeastern University, and author of many articles and publications.
+Alan is married to Dr. Tim Orwig, who is a lecturer at Boston College and Northeastern University, and author of many articles and publications.
 His most recent book is Cape Cod Canal, a history of the Canal on its hundredth anniversary.
 They have one son, William, an athletic 5th grader introducing his family to all sorts of new athletic adventures.

-In his “off” time Alan enjoys time away reading science fiction novels at their summer cottage in Wareham, MA, as well as canoeing and playing the saxophone.
+In his “off” time Alan enjoys time away reading science fiction novels, saltwater fishing with his son, as well as kayaking and playing the saxophone.

 Fr.
 Al, or Alan, brings a sense of inclusion for all people.
-He is ready to meet the people of Christ Church “where they are,” in pain, in joy, and in laughter.
+He is blessed to meet the people of Christ Church “where they are,” in pain, in joy, and in laughter.